Armenia–European Union relations: 2023

-On 5 October 2023, during the 3rd European Political Community Summit, the President of the European Commission Ursula von der Leyen stated "We reiterated our condemnation of the military operation by Azerbaijan against the Armenian population of Nagorno-Karabakh and reaffirmed the need to respect the sovereignty and territorial integrity of Armenia.
+On 5 October 2023, during the 3rd European Political Community Summit, the President of the European Commission Ursula von der Leyen stated "we reiterated our condemnation of the military operation by Azerbaijan against the Armenian population of Nagorno-Karabakh and reaffirmed the need to respect the sovereignty and territorial integrity of Armenia.
 Armenia and the EU are bound by shared political values and their commitment to a rules-based international order.
 In these difficult times, the EU and Armenia stand shoulder to shoulder.
 We are committed to further strengthen EU-Armenia relations".
 President von der Leyen also informed of the preparations for a joint EU-US event to support Armenia following the flight of Nagorno-Karabakh Armenians.

 On 17 October 2023, Armenian prime minister Nikol Pashinyan addressed the European Parliament.
-Pashinyan stated, "the EU is the key partner supporting the fundamental reforms of the Armenian government in recent years.
+Pashinyan stated that "the EU is the key partner supporting the fundamental reforms of the Armenian government in recent years.
 The agenda of our relations with the European Union is actually very extensive.
 On October 5 of this year, two extremely important documents for EU–Armenia relations were adopted in Granada.
 Both statements support the strengthening of EU–Armenia relations in all dimensions based on the needs of the Republic of Armenia" and "we are committed to further strengthen EU–Armenia relations.
 In the long term, the European Union and Armenia are determined to strengthen their economic ties by working to unlock the full potential of the Comprehensive and Enhanced Partnership Agreement.
 The Republic of Armenia is ready to be closer to the European Union, as much as the European Union considers it possible."

 On 27 November 2023, a delegation of the European External Action Service and the European Commission visited Armenia to explore the possibilities to deepen and strengthen EU–Armenia relations in all dimensions.
 Representatives of the European Bank for Reconstruction and Development, the European Investment Bank, and Frontex also participated in the event alongside Armenian government officials.
-The EU delegation noted that the EU would further explore providing non-lethal support to the Armenian military.